Amortized Rejection Sampling in Universal Probabilistic Programming: PROBLEM FORMULATION

-We assert that definition \ref{def:program} corresponds to the program in Figure \ref{alg:inference-program}.
+For simplicity, in \cref{def:program} and the rest of this paper we let $A$ be the event that $c$ is satisfied.
+We assert that \cref{def:program} corresponds to the program in \cref{alg:inference-program}.
 A rigorous correspondence could be established using formal semantics methods, such as the construction of \citet{scibior2017denotational}, but this is beyond the scope of this paper.
-Although the resulting importance sampler correctly targets the posterior distribution, the variance of $\wn$ is a problem, and it is this specific problem that we tackle in this paper.
+Although, as we prove later in \cref{thm:equivalence}, the resulting importance sampler correctly targets the posterior distribution, the variance of $\wn$ is a problem, and it is this specific problem that we tackle in this paper.

-Intuitively, a large number of rejections in the loop leads to a large number of $w_k$ being included in $\wn$ and the variance of their product tends to grow quickly.
-In the worst case, this variance may be infinite, even when each $w_k$ has finite variance individually.
+Intuitively, a large number of rejections in the loop leads to a large number of $w^k$ being included in $\wn$ and the variance of their product tends to grow quickly.
+In the worst case, this variance may be infinite, even when each $w^k$ has finite variance individually.
 This happens when the proposed samples are rejected too often, which is formalized in the following theorem.